mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Filtering

-By default, the aggregation only uses the filtered rows.
+By default, aggregation only uses the filtered rows.
 You can set the `aggregatedRows` to `"all"` to use all rows.

 In the example below, the movie _Avatar_ is not passing the filters but is still used for the **max** aggregation of the `gross` column.